 (WordPress Tools > Import screen)

-We have created a detailed step-by-step tutorial on how to import WordPress content here:
+For a detailed step-by-step tutorial on how to import WordPress content, go here:

 To export content from WordPress, log into your WordPress admin and select Tools > Export from your main menu …

 (Tools > Export menu)

 This brings you to the ‘Export’ screen …

 The ‘Export’ screen lets you export all or some of your content to an export file, which can then act as a backup, or be used to move content from one WordPress site to another.